corbado/javascript/packages/web-js/README.md

 #### Handling Passkey List UI:

-Use the `Corbado.user` object to check if the user is logged in and to mount the passkey list UI:
+Use the `Corbado.isAuthenticated` boolean to check if the user is logged in and to mount the passkey list UI:

 ```html
 // In your JavaScript or TypeScript file after initializing Corbado if (Corbado.user) {